teodesson/poc-swagger-springmvc/README.md

 * Build Tool : Maven 3
 * Integration Test Runner : Maven Failsafe Plugin
 * Functional Test : Rest-Assured, swagger-ui

-## Dariawan or Dallanube? ##
-Dariawan is short-form of my full name Desson Ariawan.
-It's translated into "From The Cloud" in English or "Dalla Nube" in Italian.
-That's the background of my project name

-Cheers,
-Desson Ariawan